Exceptions to IRA and 401(k) Early Withdrawal Penalties

 Find Out Who Qualifies to Take Penalty-Free 401k or IRA Withdrawals

-Death: Sorry, I didn't mean to start things out on a bummer note.
-But it's true that if you pass away before retirement age, the distributions to your beneficiaries from your retirement account are not subject to the 10% penalty fee.
+Death: If you pass away before retirement age, the distributions to your beneficiaries from your retirement account are not subject to the 10% penalty fee.

 Permanent disability: If you become disabled and cannot work, you can access your IRA distributions early without paying a 10% penalty.
 You will need proof from a doctor confirming that you are physically or mentally unable to hold gainful employment.